Listen to this blog as a podcast:

 Personal Touches

 The most important thing is making sure to incorporate personal elements that reflect the couple’s love story or interests can make the Gothic wedding unique and meaningful.
-Gothic weddings can range from subtly dark, moody, and romantic to more overtly gothic and macabre.
+Gothic themed weddings can range from subtly dark, moody, and romantic to more overtly ghoulish and macabre.
 The key is to embrace your own style and preferences while incorporating elements of darkness, elegance, and drama into your special day!